rShetty/pencil/resiliency-in-ds.md

 _Stop waiting for an answer_

 The default Go http client has no HTTP timeout.
-This causes your application to leak goroutines.
+This causes your application to leak goroutines (Because for every request Golang spawns a go-routine).
 When you have a slow/failed downstream service, the go routine waits forever for the reply from downstream service.
 To avoid this problem, it is important that we add timeouts for every http integration point in our application.

 For example: you can set timeout using [Heimdall](https://github.com/gojektech/heimdall/) like: